 Sentence for Menacing Charges

-Because of the seriousness of the crime of Menacing, the District Attorney can charge you with either of the following sentences:
+Because of the seriousness of the crime of menacing, the District Attorney can charge you with either of the following:

 Class 5 Felony:

 The class 3 misdemeanor is charged when no dangerous instrument such as a knife, gun, bat, stick, or beer bottle is associated with the threat.
-A class 3 misdemeanor Menacing conviction can result in jail time.
+A class 1 misdemeanor Menacing conviction can result in county jail time.

 Having a charge on your record is damaging – don't plead guilty to avoid jail time.
 You need to fight the allegations against you in order to protect your future.